-- 1. To receive, consider and adopt: - (i) the Audited Standalone Financial Statement for the year ended 31st March, 2020 and the Report of the Board of Directors and Auditors thereon. - (ii) the Audited Consolidated Financial Statement for the year ended 31st March, 2020 and the Report of the Auditors thereon. - 2.
-To appoint a Director in place of Mr. Haresh Velji Shah Director, who retires by rotation and being eligible, offers himself for re-appointment.
+- 1. To receive, consider and adopt: - (i) the Audited Standalone Financial Statementfor the year ended 31st March, 2021 and the Report of the Board of Directors and Auditors thereon. - (ii) the Audited Consolidated Financial Statement for the year ended 31st March, 2021 and the Report of the Auditors thereon. - 2.
+To appoint a Director in place of Mr. Haresh Velji Shah Director, who retires by rotation and being eligible, offers himself for re-appointment. - 3.
+To appoint a Director in place of Mr. Priyaj Haresh Shah Director, who retires by rotation and being eligible, offers himself for re-appointment.